Quick Content Links

 - A lactose overload may lead to colic symptoms and fussing during and after feeds.

 - Increased frequency of wanting to feed with very short feeding sessions.
 (5 - 10 Minutes); not becoming satisfied.
-Many mothers with oversupply issues may think that they have a low milk supply even though their breasts are always full; because their babies continually need to feed.
+Many mothers with oversupply issues may think they have a low milk supply even though their breasts are always full; because their babies continually need to feed.

 - Slow weight gain.